manmohan0/manmohan0/README.md

 ## Hi there 👋

 - 🏪 I’m currently working on Swift Shoppers
-- 🏫 I’m currently learning Web 3
+- 🏫 I’m currently learning Artificial intelligence and Machine learning
 - 📫 How to reach me: manmohanwable0@gmail.com

 <!--